timpyrkov/pythonworley/README.md

 w = w[1].T - w[0].T

 plt.figure(figsize=(12,6))
-plt.imshow(w, cmap=plt.get_cmap('Greys_r'))
+plt.imshow(w, cmap=plt.get_cmap("Greys_r"))
-# plt.scatter(*c, c= "r")
+# plt.scatter(*c, c="black")
-plt.axis('off')
+plt.axis("off")
 plt.show()
 ```
 ![](https://github.com/timpyrkov/pythonworley/blob/master/media/img_stone.jpg?raw=true)

-# Procedural star field
+# Generate procedural stars

-* When generating a random star field, a problem is how keep stars apart.
-Unfortunately random placememts tends to put some stars extremely close to each other.
+* When generating a random procedural star field, a problem is how keep stars apart.
+Unfortunately, random placememt often tends to put some stars too close to each other.

-* An elegant solution is to place stars based on the grid noise.
-Though we do not use Worley noise in this example, the grid noise is similar to that we used to generate Worley noise centers above.
+* An elegant solution is to place stars based on the regular grid noise.
+Then shrink the size of each star to keep it within its grid cell.
+In this example we do not use Worley noise itself, but we use the grid noise which is similar to what we used to generate Worley noise centers above.

 ```
 shape = (20,10)